-- Refer to Wisconsin County, District & State Fairs Animal Health Rules and Regulations listed in back of book. - Exhibitors must fill out and present Identification Form for ALL NEW ANIMALs brought to the Crawford County Fair (form included in Fair Book).
-This form must be filled out and returned to the Fair Office before animals are shown-Exhibitor numbers will not be issued until these forms are turned in!! - All swine exhibitors are required to have a copy of their PQA .
-Level III certification form on file in the Crawford County Extension Office. - Animals turned away at the gate by the vet will be marked with a paint stick so the superintendents know not to admit the animal. - Hogs will be divided into weight classes at the fair. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2019 Crawford County Fair.
+- Refer to Wisconsin County, District & State Fairs Animal Health Rules and Regulations listed in back of book. - Exhibitors must fill out and present Identification Form for ALL NEW ANIMALs brought to the Crawford County Fair.
+This form must be filled out and returned to the Fair Office before animals are shown-Exhibitor numbers will not be issued until these forms are turned in!! - All swine exhibitors are required to have a copy of their YQCA certification form on file in the Crawford County Extension Office. - Animals turned away at the gate by the vet will be marked with a paint stick so the superintendents know not to admit the animal. - Hogs will be divided into weight classes at the fair. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair.